No one would miss me if I were gone

 During these formative years, teens simply aren’t equipped to handle a lot of stress.
 As a result, more than ever teens are turning to suicide as a way out.
 In Kentucky alone, suicide is the second leading cause of death in people ages 15 to 34.

-“One of the last parts of the brain to develop is the prefrontal cortex, which is essential for decision making, planning and behavior regulation,” said Stephen K. Johnson, M.D., pediatrician and licensed child psychologist with Norton Children’s Hospital Medical Associates – Springhurst.
+“One of the last parts of the brain to develop is the prefrontal cortex, which is essential for decision making, planning and behavior regulation,” said Stephen K. Johnson, M.D., pediatrician and licensed child psychologist with Norton Children’s Medical Associates – Springhurst.
 “In addition, teens release significantly more stress hormones for a longer period of time than adults when exposed to stressors.”

 The combination of increased, prolonged stress hormones flooding the underdeveloped part of the teen’s brain can result in impulsive, poorly thought-out decisions, including suicide.